ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 Note that:

+* Using `now` to change holding can result in a situation where an object indirectly or directly holds itself.
+This is not allowed, either for spatial or abstract objects, but technically results in a "programming error" message rather than a run-time problem message.
 * A region can only hold another region: in particular it does not hold rooms.
 * Backdrops and two-sided doors are conceptually present in multiple rooms at once, but this is implemented at runtime by moving them as necessary.
 Since `holder of B`